Patterns of interval correlations in neural oscillators with adaptation: Results

 The asymptotic deterministic dynamics can be interpreted as a limit-cycle like motion in the phase space from the reset point to the threshold and back by the instantaneous reset (cf. Fig.1a2,b2).

-Weak noise will cause small deviations in the period $\delta T_{i}=T_i-T^*\approx T_i-\langle T_i\rangle$ that are mutually correlated with coefficient $\rho_k$.
+Weak noise will cause small deviations in the period $\delta T_{i}=T_i-T^*\approx T_i-\langle T_i\rangle$ that are mutually correlated with coefficient $\rho_k=\langle\delta T_i\delta T_{i+k}\rangle/\langle\delta T_i^2\rangle$.
 The peak adaptation values, however, also fluctuate, $\delta a_{i}=a_i-a^*$, and both deviations are related by linearizing Eq.~\eqref{eq:amap-general}:

-A second relation between the small deviations can be gained by considering how a small perturbation affects the length of the period.
-This effect is captured by the infinitesimal phase response curve (PRC), $Z(t)$, $t\in(0,T^*)$ \cite{Izh05,ErmTer10}.
-In our case, the perturbation $\xi(t)-\delta a_i\exp(-(t-t_i)/\taua)$ comprises the weak noise and the deviation in the adaptation during $(t_i,t_{i+1})$:
+A second relation between the small deviations can be gained by considering how a small perturbation in the voltage dynamics affects the length of the period.
+This effect is captured by the infinitesimal phase response curve (PRC), $Z(t)$, $t\in(0,T^*)$ \citep{Izh05,ErmTer10} (see Sec.~\ref{sec:material-methods} for the precise definition).
+During the interval $T_{i+1}$, the voltage dynamics in Eq.~\eqref{eq:gen-oscill-adap} can be written as $\dot v=f_0(v,\vec{w})+\mu-(a^*+\delta a_i)e^{-(t-t_{i})/\taua}+\xi(t)$.
+Compared to the deterministic limit cycle, the dynamics is perturbed by the weak noise and the small deviation in the adaptation $\delta a_ie^{-(t-t_{i})/\taua}$ yielding in linear response

 Combining Eqs.~\eqref{eq:lin-map}, \eqref{eq:strc} we obtain the stochastic map